trodliffe/hedge-favourites/README.md

 - [ ] 3.
 On a test CIK, pull all holdings data going back as far as possible (how far is that online?) to a usuable format (.csv?).
 Should be possible to then loop this code over all relevant CIKs and Accession No's.

 ## Price Data
 - [ ] ---[Use a free service such as Yahoo API?
-Need to investigate where too get price info, tick data not required]---
+Need to investigate where to get price info, tick data not required]---